idozii/CANCER-REGRESSION/README.md

 ### Evaluation (MERGING_PART)

-*Noted that target death rate is the most important feature to predict *Plot for further validation
+Noted that target death rate is the most important feature to predict.

+Plot for further validation.

 ## PLOTTING

-!!Plot for target death rate (3 plots based on teacher's requirement) *Graph1: histogram of target_deathrate*
+Plot for target death rate (3 plots based on teacher's requirement)

+### Graph1: histogram of target_deathrate

 Figure_1.png

-*Graph2: boxplot of target_deathrate*
+### Graph2: boxplot of target_deathrate

 Figure_2.png

-*Graph3: pairplot of target_deathrate with other important features* Figure_3.png
+### Graph3: pairplot of target_deathrate with other important features

+Figure_3.png

 ### Evaluation (PLOTTING_PART)

-Based on the plots, we can see that the target death rate is normally distributed and has a strong correlation with other features
+Based on the plots, we can see that the target death rate is normally distributed and has a strong correlation with other features.

 ## PREDICTING